Danita0023/SocialLoginSystem-2-/README.md

 ## Credits
-This project was developed based on the tutorial "React Social Login with Passport.js | React OAuth w/ Google, Facebook, Github" by [Tutorial Creator's Name](https://youtu.be/7K9kDrtc4S8?si=MFzaU-zUEVSSbeS3).
+This project was developed based on the tutorial "React Social Login with Passport.js | React OAuth w/ Google, Facebook, Github" by [Lama Dev](https://youtu.be/7K9kDrtc4S8?si=MFzaU-zUEVSSbeS3).
 A special thanks for providing valuable insights and guidance throughout the learning process.
 If you find this project helpful, consider checking out the original tutorial on [YouTube](https://youtu.be/7K9kDrtc4S8?si=MFzaU-zUEVSSbeS3).